 4 Reasons Why Proficiency Can’t Wait Till Next Year:

 - Proficiency is easier than traditional presentation-practice model

 - Proficiency and comprehensible-input centered classes are naturally culturally responsive teaching methods

 - More than ever, in 2020, students need to walk away from our classes with deliverable skills.
 Proficiency delivers the fastest and most effective language learning results

 - Proficiency is still the most research-based and ACFTL supported method

 Now it’s your turn–what do you think?
-Comment below with your thoughts after you watch the masterclass and grab your World Language Teacher Toolkit to adjust your plan to proficiency for the challenges of 2020.
+Comment below with your thoughts after you watch the masterclass and grab your World Language Teacher Toolkit to adjust your plan to proficiency for the challenges of the modern classroom.

 I’m rooting for you this year,